rindPHI/F3TextViewerFX/README.md

 Simple text viewer for quickly inspecting the content of all text files in a directory at once.

+If you just want to use the program and not to extend it, you should try one of the *releases*.

 ## Requirements

 F3TextViewerFX requires *Java 1.8*.